 I like front squats because they force the lifter to stay upright.
 This makes them particularly useful for individuals who habitually lean too far forward when doing full squats.
 They’re also useful for those who have trouble going below parallel with full squats.
 Any attempt to shorten the range of motion of a front squat only makes it harder to complete.

 I recommend performing sets of only three reps for front squats.
 No matter how firm the positioning, the bar will still slide forward a little on each rep, and it’s risky if it shifts too far forward.
 Better to perform extra sets of low reps and maintain perfect form.

 Front squats do a nice job of developing the very front portion of the quads while working the hips, leg biceps and adductors as well.

 The Smith machine is a useful component of any overall squatting program.
-It's particularly effective as part of a rehab regimen, because the movement is so controlled.
-It's also useful for hitting some of the smaller muscle groups that are difficult to isolate with regular squats.
-What's more, the quads can really be attacked by placing your feet out in front of the bar on the Smith and going extra deep on the downstroke.
+It’s particularly effective as part of a rehab regimen.
+This is because the movement is so controlled.
+It’s also useful for hitting some of the smaller muscle groups that are difficult to isolate with regular squats.
+What’s more, the quads can really be attacked by placing your feet out in front of the bar on the Smith and going extra deep on the downstroke.
 It would be impossible to duplicate this movement using regular squats.
-But the Smith machine should be used only as an adjunct to full squats, never as a replacement for them.
-Keep in mind that with any type of machine, there is not nearly as much tendon and ligament involvement as there is with free-weight movements.
+But the Smith machine should be used only as an adjunct to full squats.
+Never use it as a replacement for them.
+Keep in mind that with any type of machine, there is not nearly as much tendon and ligament involvement.
+There is always more with free-weight movements.
 These attachments are the true sources of strength.

-So if you haven't been squatting, it's time to start.
-If you've been playing with light weights, start piling on the plates.
-Master the squat and everything else will follow.
+So if you haven’t been squatting, it’s time to start.
+If you’ve been playing with light weights, start piling on the plates.
+Master perfect squats for mass and strength.
+Everything else will follow.